erikgall/smiledirectclub/README.md

 3. Remove all environment variables prefixed with `DB_` except `DB_CONNECTION`
 4. Set the `DB_CONNECTION` environment variable to `sqlite`.
 (Ex. `DB_CONNECTION=sqlite`)
 5. Run the database migrations - `php artisan migrate`

+### Viewing the site in a browser (Mac's only)

+The easiest way to view the application in the browser is if you have [Laravel Valet](https://laravel.com/docs/5.6/valet) installed.

+Once Valet has been installed and the repository has been setup, you can run `valet link` from the projects root.
+The project will then be accessable at `smiledirectclub.test` in your browser.

 ## Running the tests